annonch/DSSnet/README.md

 ## FAQ ##

+1.)
+Freezes upon starting host processes
-Common problem: dont forget the `&` so that the process on hosts run in background.
+ans:  Common problem: dont forget the `&` so that the process on hosts run in background.
+2.) netCoord.py appears black after typeing exit
+ans: poor thread management. hit ctrl + c and probably will experience issue 3
+3.) after exiting netCoord.py I can not see cursor ( or typing text in terminal) anymore
+ans:  hit ctrl + c in terminal window then type `sudo netCoord.py -c`

 ## Troubleshooting ##